By Simone Delochan

-Vicar for Communications Fr Robert Christo, in a conversation with the Catholic News, explains the importance of ‘purgatory’ in Catholic theology and belief in what happens after death.
+Fr Robert Christo weighs in on the importance of ‘purgatory’ in Catholic theology and belief in what happens after death.

 In Catholic tradition, the month of November is dedicated to contemplation on the four last things: Death, Judgement, Heaven and Hell.
 On the first two days the Solemnity of All Saints’ and All Souls’ are celebrated consecutively.